shravaninaikoti/255-bonus-work/README.md

 # 255_bonous_work_plant_disease_classification

-Steps:

-1. Train the model on different plant disease images

-2. save the model in .pb format

-3. Convert a TensorFlow Model to OpenVINO IR Format

-4. Creating Rest API at backend to hit the model and get results.

 Task steps used:

-1. Open vino for model convertion
+1. data collection of plant disease images

+2. data interpretation and preprocessing

+3. train different models on the plant disease images and pick the model with best performance

+4. save the model in .pb format

-2. Flask at backend to hit the model
+5. Creating Rest API using Flask at backend to hit the model and get results.

-3. web application creation to display results.
+6. web application creation to display results.

 Datasets used: